silbinarywolf/proposal-fel/README.md

     :: css_config {
         .js-component-button,
         .is-active {
-            // NOTE(Jake): Tells the compiler to not prefix this class with a namespace
+            // NOTE(Jake): Tells the compiler to not prefix this class with a namespace or optimize the rule
-            //             ie. without this, output CSS will be ".Button_is-active" rather than ".is-active"
+            //             away if it's unused at compile-time.
             //
+            //             ie. without this, output CSS will be ".Button__is-active" rather than ".is-active"
+            //
             //             You might want this for specific classes to make interfacing with JavaScript easier.
-            //             ie.
+            //             ie. jQuery(".Button").addClass("is-active")
             //
-            namespace := false
+            modify := false
         }
     }